 Are you or your business a victim of marketing clutter?
 Check out this week’s Marketing Minute to see how this effects your marketing.

 Do you have a marketing plan for your business?
-If you do great – allow me to suggest though that unless you’re reviewing it on a fairly regular basis (e.g. monthly or worst case quarterly), now is probably a good time to dust it off and take a close look at what working as well as what’s not working in your marketing.
+If you do, great!
+However, allow me to suggest that unless you’re reviewing it on a reasonably regular basis (e.g., monthly or, worst case, quarterly), now is probably the time to dust it off and take a close look at what is working as well as what’s not working in your marketing.

-If you don’t have a marketing plan, allow me to suggest the possibility that that alone may put you on a path to marketing clutter.
-Not having and following a marketing plan tends to promote what I call the 3 biggest marketing recipes for failure and they are ‘ Casual Marketing’, ‘Spray & Pray Marketing’, and ‘Flavor-of-the-day Marketing’ – all of which lead to ‘marketing clutter.
+If you don’t have a marketing plan, allow me to suggest the possibility that alone may put you on a path to marketing clutter.
+Not having and following a marketing plan tends to promote what I call the three most significant marketing recipes for failure: ‘ Casual Marketing,’ ‘Spray & Pray Marketing,’ and ‘Flavor-of-the-day Marketing’ – all of which lead to ‘marketing clutter.

-As for ‘what’s working’, I highly suggest you maximize those marketing efforts until the law of diminishing returns sets in and it no longer makes sense.
+As for ‘what’s working, I highly suggest you maximize those marketing efforts until the law of diminishing returns sets in and it no longer makes sense.

-I’m an avid networker and use networking as a key marketing strategy for my business.
-Recently, when reviewing my marketing plan with the aid of my business partner along with my business coach, one marketing effort in particular that I’ve seemingly overlooked, glaringly showed up for them.
-One of the networking groups that I had belonged to had simply become ‘marketing clutter’ and they strongly suggested that I eliminate it and redirect my efforts to more fruitful marketing endeavors.
-Little did I realize that although this networking group had become ‘marketing clutter’, I turned a blind eye to it because I was simply emotionally attached to this group.
+I’m an avid networker and use networking as a critical marketing strategy for my business.
+Recently, when reviewing my marketing plan with my business partner and my business coach, one marketing effort in particular that I’ve seemingly overlooked showed up for them.
+One of the networking groups I belonged to had become ‘marketing clutter,’ and they strongly suggested that I eliminate it and redirect my efforts to more fruitful marketing endeavors.
+Little did I realize that although this networking group had become ‘marketing clutter,’ I turned a blind eye to it because I was emotionally attached to this group.
 Additionally, it became routine – I got comfortable.

-We are the captain’s of our own ships embarked on the journey we call life.
+We are the captains of our own ships embarked on the journey we call life.
 We do not need anything unnecessarily complicating or cluttering up that journey.
-In our own way, we all want that journey to be successful – whatever success looks like to each of us.
-Clearing the ‘marketing clutter’ as well as any other clutter in our minds and environment will simply clear the path and light the way to that success we search for.
+In our way, we all want that journey to be successful – whatever success looks like to each of us.
+Clearing the ‘marketing clutter’ and any other clutter in our minds and environment will clear the path and light the way to that success we search for.